Northeast Zone Fishing

 Ladd Marsh Wildlife Area

-There is a youth shotgun/muzzleloader deer season on much of the wildlife area which extends through Oct.
-2. Only Glass Hill Unit is open to grouse and dove hunters.
+Glass Hill Unit is open to grouse and dove hunting.
 Vehicles, camping and fires are prohibited on the wildlife area.

 Note: all visitors including hunters must have in their possession a free daily permit to access the wildlife area.
 Permits and area maps/regulations are available at several self-check-in stations at entry points and parking lots.
 Wildlife hunters, viewers and anglers also need a parking permit to park on the wildlife area.
 Hunters receive a free parking permit with their hunting license.
 The $7 daily or $22 annual permit can be purchased online or at an ODFW office that sells licenses or at a license sales agent.
 Parking permits are to be displayed on the vehicle dash.